 Tips about the Recipe

 I know a lot of people don’t like handling raw chicken.
 My solution is to wear disposable gloves to keep the mess down to a minimal.
 Be sure to still wash your hands and your work surface after handling chicken, you don’t want to take any chances!
 Most roasted chickens take 70-90 minutes to cook but by splitting the chicken down the back bone, you easily shave 25-30 minutes off of your cooking time while seasoning the entire chicken through and through.
+Cooking chicken on grills has never been easier!

 After your family devours the chicken for dinner, be sure to throw the bones in your slow cooker and make homemade bone broth!